yingw787/personal-apps/pkg/src/apps/com-yingw787-blog/app/posts/2017/12/25/code.md

 authors: ["yingwang"]
 categories:
   - Books
-title: "Book Review: \"Code: The Hidden Languages of Computer Hardware and Software\", by Charles Petzold"
+title: 'Book Review: "Code: The Hidden Languages of Computer Hardware and Software", by Charles Petzold'
 date: "2017-12-25T22:43:54-05:00"
 draft: false
 ---

 > **"I also hope that you might recognize the computer to be one of the crowning achievements of twentieth century technology and appreciate it as a beautiful thing in itself without metaphors and similes getting in the way."**
 >
 > Charles Petzold.
-From "Code: The Hidden Languages of Computer Hardware and Software" (Microsoft Press, 2000, Page *v*), by Charles Petzold.
+From "Code: The Hidden Languages of Computer Hardware and Software" (Microsoft Press, 2000, Page _v_), by Charles Petzold.

 Merry Christmas, everybody.
 I hope you all had an enjoyable day.
 If you're not too busy, or if you have a computer architecture or digital systems textbook you want a good companion to, you might consider this pick-me-up.
 It's extremely rich in detail and covers how to build a computer from the ground up.